rawantarig/finding-missing-people-/README.md

-there is a face recognition technique you had to install it from the terminal bash pip install face_recognition
+there is a face recognition technique you must install the library first... bash pip install face_recognition